DDB-New-Zealand/dev-test-2025/INSTRUCTIONS.md

 - **TailwindCSS** for styling
 - **GSAP** or **Framer Motion** for animations

-### Features to Implement:
+### Features:
 1. Fetch data from a public API (e.g., [Free Test API](https://freetestapi.com/apis)).
-2. Display a list of fetched data on the home page in a structured and user-friendly way.
+2. Display a structured, user-friendly list of fetched data on the home page.
-3. Add filtering or searching functionality to allow users to refine the list based on a specific criterion.
+3. Implement filtering or search functionality for refining the list.
-4. Provide a detail page for each item in the list (using Next.js dynamic routes).
-On this page, fetch and display additional data related to the item.
+4. Create a detail page for each item (using Next.js dynamic routes) and display additional data.

 ### Extra Points:
-- Implement loading states for the API calls (e.g., spinners or skeleton loaders).
+- Implement loading states (e.g., spinners or skeleton loaders).
-- Implement up to two different types of animations using **GSAP** or **Framer Motion** (e.g., on element appearance, interaction, or transitions).
+- Add up to two types of animations (e.g., element appearance, interaction, transitions).
-- Deploy the application (e.g., using **Vercel**) and provide a link.
+- Deploy the application (e.g., using **Vercel**) and provide a live link.

 ## Getting Started

-To get started, fork this repository and clone it to your local environment.
-Make sure you have **Node.js** installed, and then install the dependencies as you need.

-Refer to the [Next.js documentation](https://nextjs.org/docs) for more information on how to work with Next.js or the README.md file for the project setup.
+Fork and clone this repository locally.
+Install dependencies with **Node.js**.
+Refer to [Next.js documentation](https://nextjs.org/docs) or the README.md for setup details.

+---

+### Advanced Features:

+1. **Data Fetching & Optimization:**
+    - Implement error handling and user feedback for failed API calls (e.g., retry options).

+2. **State Management:**
+    - Use Redux or Zustand for global state management.
+Persist state to `localStorage`.

+3. **Advanced Filtering & Search:**
+    - Implement multi-criteria filtering, sorting, and search with debouncing to optimize performance.

+4. **Animations:**
+    - Ensure advanced, performant animations without impacting responsiveness.

+5. **Code Quality:**
+    - Enforce code consistency using ESLint and Prettier.
+    - Add comprehensive tests where appropriate.